Grant Program FAQ

 Please contact your program specialist at any time to ask questions or request feedback on your application.
 It is most helpful to ask specific questions or direct the specialist’s attention to a specific part of your application.
 Program specialists can only guarantee feedback up to 10 business days before the grant application deadline, but will do their best to respond to any last-minute questions or requests.

-There are two policies available for anyone who may need support to apply to this program, such as translating program guidelines and applications.
-These policies are available to applicants even if they decide not to apply to the program.
+There is an Applicant Support & Accessibility Policy available to support anyone who may need assistance and we will work one-on-one with applicants who experience barriers.
+This policy is available for anyone who may need support to apply to a program, such as translating program guidelines and applications.
+This policy is available to applicants even if they decide not to apply to a program.

 If you have questions about these policies, please contact grants@calgaryartsdevelopment.com.